FranciscoBarao/go-app/README.md

 Omit() 				 -> skip the upserting of associations
 omits... 			 -> Pass each omit value as a separate argument
 Goal of omits 		 -> To receive many2many relations like 'tags.*' or 'expansions.*' and it should not create them but just add them to relational table

+# Documentation - Swagger - Swagon
+For the documentation of the application, [Swag](https://github.com/swaggo/swag#the-swag-formatter) was used.
+For a tutorial, see -> [Tutorial](https://martinheinz.dev/blog/9)